 The History Bit

-The Singapore Grand Prix is among the newest venues on the F1 calendar, but each of its three races has still provided plenty of action and intrigue:
+The Singapore Grand Prix is among the newest venues on the F1 calendar, but some its races have still provided plenty of action and intrigue:

 2008: A dramatic and incident-packed inaugural race in 2008 became the home of the disgraceful ‘Crashgate’ scandal, where Nelson Piquet Jr conspired with Renault team management to deliberately crash his Renault during the race, shortly after team-mate Fernando Alonso (who’d had a disastrous qualifying session and was starting midfield) had made his first pit stop.
 The ensuing safety car triggered a raft of pit stops by the cars in front, vaulting the Spaniard up the field and into a lead he wouldn’t surrender.
 The scandal wasn’t uncovered until almost a year later, with the sport’s greatest act of cheating rocking it to the very core…